pyeventsourcing/eventsourcing/docs/topics/process.rst

     # Run the test.
     test_payments_policy()

-In this test, a new aggregate is created by the policy, and checked by the test.
-The test is able to check the new aggregate because the new aggregate is returned by the policy.
-Policies should normally return new aggregates to the caller.
-Remember, do not call the ``__save__()`` method of aggregates in a process policy: pending events will be collected after the ``policy()`` method has returned.
+Please note, the ``__save__()`` method of aggregates should never be called in a process policy, because pending events will be collected by the process after the ``policy()`` method has returned.

-Please note, although it is necessary to return new aggregates, if a policy retrieves and changes an already existing aggregate, the aggregate does not need to be returned by the policy to the caller.
-The ``Process`` can detect which aggregates were used from the repository, and these aggregates can be examined for pending events.
-It isn't necessary to return changed aggregates for testing purposes, since the test will already have a reference to the aggregate, because it will have constructed the aggregate before passing it to the policy, so the test will already be in a good position to check already existing aggregates are changed by the policy as expected.

-The policy should never call aggregate ``__save__()`` methods, because events will not be committed atomically with the tracking record, and so the processing will not be reliable.
 To be reliable, a process application needs to commit events atomically with a tracking record, and calling ``__save__()`` will commit new events in a separate transaction.

-To explain a little bit, in normal use, when new events are retrieved from an upstream notification log, the ``policy()`` method is called by the ``call_policy()`` method of the ``Process`` class.
-The ``call_policy()`` method wraps the process application's aggregate repository with a wrapper that detects which aggregates are used by the policy, and calls the ``policy()`` method with the events and the wrapped repository.
-New aggregates returned by the policy are appended to this list.
-New events are collected from this list of aggregates by getting any (and all) pending events.
-The records are then committed atomically with the tracking record.
-Calling ``__save__()`` will avoid the new events being included in this mechanism and will spoil the reliability of the process.
-As a rule, don't ever call the ``__save__()`` method of new or changed aggregates in a process application policy.
-And always use the given ``repository`` to retrieve aggregates, rather than the original process application's repository (``self.repository``) which doesn't detect which aggregates were used when your policy was called.
+A ``repository`` is given to the process application policy, as well as an event.
+In a process application policy, always use the given repository object to access existing aggregates (don't use ``self.repository``) so that changes and causal dependencies can be automatically detected by the process application.
+The test passes a ``fake_repository`` which contains the existing order expected by the policy.

+Although it is necessary to return new aggregates, if a policy retrieves and changes an already existing aggregate, the aggregate does not need to be returned by the policy to the caller.
+The ``Process`` gives the policy a wrapped version of its repository, so it can detect which aggregates were used.
+These aggregates are examined for pending events.
+It isn't necessary to return changed aggregates for testing purposes either, since the test will already have a reference to the aggregate, it will have constructed the aggregate before passing it to the policy, so the test will already be in a good position to check that already existing aggregates are changed by the policy as expected.

+..
+To explain a little bit, in normal use, when new events are retrieved
+.. from an upstream notification log, the ``policy()`` method is called by the
+.. ``call_policy()`` method of the ``Process`` class.
+The ``call_policy()`` method wraps
+.. the process application's aggregate repository with a wrapper that detects which
+.. aggregates are used by the policy, and calls the ``policy()`` method with the events
+.. and the wrapped repository.
+New aggregates returned by the policy are appended
+.. to this list.
+New events are collected from this list of aggregates by getting
+.. any (and all) pending events.
+The records are then committed atomically with the
+.. tracking record.
+Calling ``__save__()`` will avoid the new events being included
+.. in this mechanism and will spoil the reliability of the process.
+As a rule, don't
+.. ever call the ``__save__()`` method of new or changed aggregates in a process
+.. application policy.
+And always use the given ``repository`` to retrieve aggregates,
+.. rather than the original process application's repository (``self.repository``)
+.. which doesn't detect which aggregates were used when your policy was called.

-Anyway, here's a test for the orders policy, at least the half that responds to a ``Reservation.Created`` event by setting the order as "reserved".
+Here's a test for the orders policy, at least the half that responds to a ``Reservation.Created`` event by setting the order as "reserved".
 This test shows how to test a process application policy that should change an already existing aggregate in response to a specific type of event.